jmgomezsoriano/filedatasource/README.md

     writer.write(Example(4, 5, 6))
 ```

-If you in your object class defines properties, you can use it directly as fieldnames.
+If you in your object class defines properties, you can use it directly as __fieldnames__ parameter.
 For example:

 ```python
 from filedatasource import CsvWriter